isomerpages/tpsite-test/pages/contact-us.md

       - ""
       - ""
     operating_hours:
-      - days: ""
-        time: ""
-        description: This Temasek Polytechnic website/service is under maintenance.
-We apologise for the inconvenience.
-      - days: ""
+      - days: remove this
-        time: ""
+        time: remove this
         description: This Temasek Polytechnic website/service is under maintenance.
 We apologise for the inconvenience.
     maps_link: ""